Why Ivanka Trump Is Going To The Olympics

 Vice President Mike Pence and second lady Karen Pence are leading the delegation in the opening ceremony of the Olympics.
 According to the Associated Press, the Pences arrived in Japan on Tuesday.

-Freeskier Gus Kenworthy — one of the first openly gay male athletes to represent the U.S. in the Winter Olympics — criticized the choice of vice president Pence to lead the delegation given his record on LGBTQ rights.
+Freeskier Gus Kenworthy — one of the first openly gay male athletes to represent the US in the Winter Olympics — criticised the choice of vice president Pence to lead the delegation given his record on LGBTQ rights.

 “To have somebody leading the delegation that’s directly attacked the LGBTQ community, and a Cabinet in general that just sort of stands against us and has tried to do things to set us back; it just seems like a bad fit,” Kenworthy told DeGeneres.